• Skip to primary navigation

 Mixed Biscoff cream layer in the bowl

 Step 2.
-Dip Lady Fingers in the Espresso Soak
+Prepare the Espresso Soak

 In a shallow bowl, stir together cooled espresso and coffee liqueur (if using).
 Quickly dip half the ladyfingers in the espresso mixture (about 1 second per side).